serebrov/serebrov.github.io-hugo/content/posts/2014-01-04-git-revert-multiple-recent-comments.md

 ## git revert

-If your changes are pushed to the remote repository or you want in general to aviod changing the commit history, then it is better to use `revert`.
+If your changes are public already (for example, merged to `master` or other public branch), then it is better to avoid history rewrites and use `git revert` to generate anti-commit for your changes.

 The `revert` command takes SHA1 of one or several commits and generates the new change to reverse the effect of these commits.

 > Note for Mercurial users: in Mercurial, the `revert` command works differently - it takes the revision identifier and reverts the state of the repository to that